News

 Why Green entrepreneurs of the future?

 "I had just finished a teacher training course where I had learned various concepts such as problem-solving learning, student-centered learning and gamification.
 When I saw a job advertised to work at GFF, I thought it was a perfect fit.
 It both fit well with the philosophy I wanted to adopt as a teacher, addressed issues that I consider important and would give me experience in creating learning materials.
-I applied for it and have been here ever since." says Katrín Hulda.
+I applied for it and have been here ever since," says Katrín Hulda.

 You don't have to look far beyond a dose to have an effect

-"The goal of GFF is to arouse the interest and increase the knowledge of elementary school children about climate and environmental issues, innovation and sustainable resource use in order to mobilize them in the fight against climate change and encourage them to green innovation."
+"The goal of GFF is to arouse the interest and increase the knowledge of primary school children about climate and environmental issues, innovation and sustainable resource use in order to mobilize them in the fight against climate change and encourage them to green innovation."

 "This was done by providing innovative and interesting education and engaging them in conceptual work and innovation in cooperation with companies in the local area with a special focus on environmental impact and resource use.
 With that, the intention was to strengthen relationships between parties within the students' home areas and show them that often you don't have to look far to be able to make an impact."